microsoft/autogen/notebook/contributing.md

 **Note**: Notebook metadata can be edited by opening the notebook in a text editor (Or "Open With..." -> "Text Editor" in VSCode)

-Ensure the first cell is markdown and before absolutely anything else include the following yaml within a comment.

 The `tags` field is a list of tags that will be used to categorize the notebook.
 The `description` field is a brief description of the notebook.

 ## Best practices for authoring notebooks